alecshub/paleo-atlantic-ocean-sections/README.md

 2) Download all project files from github and save in one folder.

-3) Open atlantic_d13C_sections.py in your IDE or locate interminal and run.
+3) Open atlantic_d13C_sections.py in your IDE or locate in terminal and run.